Hancock County, Maine

 • Present: The region continues to thrive as a popular tourist destination, known for its natural beauty and outdoor recreational opportunities.

-This timeline provides a condensed summary of the historical journey of Hancock County, Maine.
+This timeline provides a concise overview of the key events in the history of Hancock County, Maine.